scottapp/tensorflow-notebooks/kaggle-auto-mpg-vertex-ai/README.md

-# Kaggle Auto MPG Model Deployed to Google Vertex AI
+# Predict Fuel Efficiency And Deploy to Google Vertex AI

-This repo demonstrates the use of custom container to train an AI model and deploy the model to GCP Vertex AI after training
+- This repo demonstrates the use of custom container to train an AI model and deploy the model to GCP Vertex AI after training
+- Based on the classic Auto MPG dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/).
+- The tutorial on Google is [here](https://www.tensorflow.org/tutorials/keras/regression)

-First you will need to create a training and deployment pipeline project in the GCP Vertex AI console.
+- First you will need to create a training and deployment pipeline project in the GCP Vertex AI console.

-Then you can build, run and push the docker image in the repo to GCP for training and then deploy to an end point.
+- Then you can build, run and push the docker image in the repo to GCP for training and then deploy to an end point.

-After an end point is deployed, you can test the model by running run_predictions.py.
+- After an end point is deployed, you can test the model by running run_predictions.py.

 ### Set environment variable
 ```bash